 - Consent Streets - must first obtain a Street Trading Consent from the Council

 View details of the street designations in Cheshire East Authority areas

-An application is not valid until we have received the completed application form, the fee and a map clearly indicating the area from which you wish to trade.
+An application is not valid until we have received the completed application form, the fee, a map clearly indicating the area from which you wish to trade and evidence of land owners permission.
 We will then consult with partners and will inform you of our decision within 1 month of your application.